City Loft by Sherwin Williams (SW 7631) is the perfect light-toned, soft hue color that feels very warm and cozy!

 Is it a Warm or Cool Color?

-Because of its strong beige undertones, Sherwin Williams City Loft is a warm paint color, but it does have enough gray to stop it from being too warm.
+Because of its slight beige undertones, Sherwin Williams City Loft is a warm paint color, but it does have enough gray to stop it from being too warm.
+This balance makes it a perfect candidate for creating a warm yet modern look.

 Real Room Examples